EliteMasterEric/elitemastereric.github.io/_posts/2023-02-16-VSCode-Extensions.md

 ---
 layout: post
-title: My Top VSCode Extensions
+title: My Top VSCode Extensions (Updated Feb.
+16, 2023)
 date: 2023-2-16
 tags: development vscode
 ---

-_My recommended suite of Visual Studio Code extensions to maximize productivity, as well as tips and tricks for how to best use them._
+_My recommended suite of Visual Studio Code extensions to maximize productivity, as well as tips and tricks for how to best use them.
+Regularly updated to add new entries and remove old ones._

 This list will exclude common/obvious extensions like [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).